- Most universal type of evaporator

 The rotation of the sphere which is flanged to the geared motor ensures an effective mixing of the product inside the vessel and wets the complete inner surface of the sphere, increasing the evaporation surface, therefore increasing the evaporation rate and hence shortening the evaporation time.

-The components with the lower boiling point are evaporated in the rotaring sphere first.Their vapours flow through a sleeve shaft intergrated in the drive and enter the condenser assembly.
+The components with the lower boiling point are evaporated in the rotating sphere first.Their vapours flow through a sleeve shaft integrated in the drive and enter the condenser assembly.
 The vapours are condensed and optionally cooled in an distillate cooler before being captured in a final distillate receiver.

 Rotating spherical flask